 I remember waking up to my phone ringing, a little early for a Tuesday morning.

 Ann told me to turn on the TV.

 I did and thought, why are they showing Independence Day on ABC on a Tuesday morning?

 I remember driving to work, listening to Howard Stern and being touched by this new vulnerable, shaking voice.
 I called my parents in Michigan to make sure they were safe.
 We were all trying to figure out what/where/how/when “safe” was.
 Nobody knew.

 I remember looking up at the sky, waiting to see a plane fly into something.
 Waiting for our turn.

 I remember watching TV all day at work.
 Too shocked to cry.
-No one worked but no one went home, either.
+No one could work but no one wanted to go home, either.
+We searched each others eyes for answers.
 Being left alone to process the unfathomable was completely unappealing.

 Ten years later.